-Cash and investments at June 30, 2011 are included in the various cash accounts reflected in the financial statements.
-Investments in the General Fund consist of investments in the State Treasurer's Local Government Investment Pool (LGIP), which is stated at fair value.
+Cash and investments at June 30, 2012 are included in the various cash accounts reflected in the financial statements.
+Investments are stated at fair value.

 (f) Receivables and Due from Other Governments

 Amounts due from the Commonwealth of Virginia consist primarily of receivables from state entitlements and reimbursement of grants expenditures.
 Amounts due from federal government are for reimbursement of grants expenditures.
 Amounts due from the City and the County are primarily related to reimbursement of capital project expenditures.
 Receivables consist primarily of amounts due from students and other customers of the Schools.
 All receivables are expected to be collected within one year from the end of the fiscal year.